fangshanteam/CD-Rent-Website/README.md

 This is a simple website project by FangshanTeam

 - Interface Folder include PHP code of the website
-- .sql SQL file database (we use MariaDB)
+- film.sql SQL file database (we use MariaDB) user : admin pass: alwi user : guest pass: guest

 All design or resource taken from open source project.